 Mars Retrograde happens every other year and lasts for approximately 70 to 80 days.

 Planets in retrograde lose steam, clarity, and direction.
 Mars is the planet of war, fighting, new beginnings, and the act of sex.
-When Mars is retrograde, there’s a persistent feeling of paddling upstream.
+Choose your metaphor!
+When Mars is retrograde, there’s a persistent feeling of spinning your wheels, walking through quicksand, or paddling upstream.

 Mars retrograde basics

 - New projects and plans initiated now are likely to stall or not develop as expected.

 - Accidents and arguments from impulsive actions and unrecognized anger will flare.